|Plan a Visit||Tours||Shopping & Dining|

-Want to know more about what's happening at the museum?
-Read the digital version of our Member Magazine at issuu.com:
+Want to know more about current events, exhibitions and programs at the museum?
+Read the digital version of our Member Magazine:

 The museum is closed the following major holidays: Easter Sunday, Fourth of July, Thanksgiving Day, Christmas Day and New Year's Day.

 The Dayton Art Institute asks all visitors to pay a suggested admission fee.
 Anyone unable to contribute the suggested admission will be welcomed to the museum’s permanent collection galleries free of charge.